Keep your waste collectors safe by following tips to properly sort and set out carts and bags.

-Help our Collectors Stay Safe in the Summer
+Help our Collectors Stay Safe in the Spring and Summer

 Warm weather can present a few safety hazards for our collectors.
 Please do your part to help keep them safe!

 Keep it light.
-Each blue bag or yard waste bag should weigh less than 20 kilograms (44 lb).
-Tie branches into small bundles no more than 1.2 metre (4 feet) in length, and weighing no more than you can easily lift.
+Yard waste and recycling bags should weigh less than 20 kg (44 lb).
+Tie branches into small bundles no more than 1.2 meters (4 feet) in length.

 Ensure your carts aren’t overfilled in order to prevent waste from falling out and potentially creating hazards.
 Use the WasteWise app to properly sort your waste.

-If you have front street collection, park your vehicle off the streeton collection day, if possible.
-If you are unable to move your car off the street, ensure it is at least 1 metre away from any cart on the street.
+If you have front street collection, park your vehicle off the street on collection day, if possible.
+If you are unable to move your car off the street, ensure it is at least 1 meter away from any cart on the street.

 Clean up fallen fruit from your yard, keep your collection area tidy and ensure garbage and food scraps carts are completely closed to avoid attracting wasps.